Computer Vision Self-supervised Learning Methods on Time Series: Experimental Evaluation

 \paragraph{Linear Evaluation} We follow the linear evaluation protocols from the computer vision field \cite{grill2020bootstrap, Chen2020ExploringLearning, Zbontar2021BarlowReduction, Bardes2021VICReg:Learning, Koohpayegani2021MeanLearning}.
 Given the pre-trained encoder, we train a supervised linear classifier on the frozen features from the encoder.
-For the Siamese-based frameworks, the features are from the ResNet's global average pooling (GAP) layer, and for CPC, the features are from its downsampling CNN model followed by a GAP layer.
-Experimental results for the linear evaluation are presented in Table \ref{table:LE_UCR} and Table \ref{table:LE_ptb_xl} on the UCR datasets and the PTB-XL, respectively.
+The features are from the ResNet's global average pooling (GAP) layer.
+Experimental results for the linear evaluation on the UCR datasets are presented in Table \ref{table:LE_UCR}.
 For the linear classifier's training, the same optimizer and the same learning rate scheduler are used with training epochs of 50.
 Details of the data augmentation methods are described in Appendix \ref{appendix:data_augmentation_methods}.
-Experimental results for the linear evaluation are presented in Table \ref{table:LE_UCR} and Table \ref{table:LE_ptb_xl} on the UCR datasets and the PTB-XL, respectively.

-The linear evaluation result on the UCR subset datasets shows that VIbCReg performs the best among the competing SSL frameworks and it even performs very close or outperforms the supervised one on many of the datasets, which indicates that quality of the learned representations by VIbCReg is very good.
-The second best one is SimCLR, which is interesting given that SimCLR was proposed before BYOL, SimSiam, Barlow Twins, and VICReg.
-The linear evaluation result on the PTB-XL does not show much performance difference between the top 4 SSL frameworks although SimCLR is very-slightly better than VIbCReg, CPC, BYOL, and TNC.
+The linear evaluation result on the UCR subset datasets shows that VIbCReg performs the best among the competing SSL frameworks and it even performs very close or outperforms the supervised one on many of the datasets, which indicates that quality of the learned representations by VIbCReg is very good as shown in Fig. \ref{fig:tsne_vicreg_vibcreg}.
+The second best is SimCLR, which is interesting given that SimCLR was proposed before BYOL, SimSiam, Barlow Twins, and VICReg.
+The main difference of SimCLR from other methods such as BYOL, SimSiam, Barlow Twins, and VICReg is that it is a contrastive method, while the others are contrastive methods.
+A contrastive method usually induces stronger decorrelation by explicitly pushing apart between one sample and the rest of the samples in a batch in the representation space.
+The effect can be observed in Fig. \ref{fig:UCR_FD_metrics}, where SimCLR generally achieves low FD metric.
+The FD metric is for measuring the feature decorrelation.
+The low FD metric indicates high feature decorrelation.
+In the same sense, VIbCReg also provides strong feature decorrelation.
+Thus, we suppose that strong feature decorrelation is important for linear class-separability of learned representations.